darc33/Clinic/README.md

 -DB_PWD
 -DB_NAME

-Execute the scripts in src/database/scripts in the following order to create and seed the database"
+Execute the scripts in src/database/scripts in the following order to create and seed the database:
 1. @create_schema.sql
 2. @create_user.sql
 3. @seed_data.sql